ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

+---

-**2. Provide the required plugin external dependencies and local fields** for the plugin infrastructure and GRPC.
-The plugin infrastructure defines `PluginName`, enables cn-infra-defined logging, and adds support for a plugin config file if needed.
+Next, add the plugin external dependencies, and local fields for the plugin infrastructure and gRPC.

-The plugin should define the GRPC connection and client that will be used later for communication with the server.
+The plugin infrastructure defines `PluginName`, enables cn-infra-defined logging, and adds support for a plugin conf file if needed.
+The plugin defines the gRPC connection and client that will be used for communication with the server.
 ```go
 import (
 	"github.com/ligato/cn-infra/infra"